BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 ### Inputs
 1. Agreed upon ProjectTime Threshold
-2. Agreed upon Claims Submitted Threshold
-3. Agreed upon Alpha Threshold
+2. Agreed upon Alpha Threshold
-4. Agreed upon Reserve Funds Raised
+3. Agreed upon Reserve Funds Raised
-5. Agreed upon Project Operating Funds Raised
+4. Agreed upon Project Operating Funds Raised
-6. Agreed upon Supply Tokens to Mint
+5. Agreed upon Supply Tokens to Mint
-7. Agreed upon Maximum Reserve Ratio
+6. Agreed upon Maximum Reserve Ratio
-8. Agreed upon Minimum Reserve Ratio
+7. Agreed upon Minimum Reserve Ratio
-9. Agreed upon Fund Fee
+8. Agreed upon Fund Fee
-10. Agreed upon Outcomes Payer's Commitment
+9. Agreed upon Outcomes Payer's Commitment

 ### Outputs to Next State
 1. ProjectTime Threshold
-2. Claims Submitted Threshold
-3. Alpha Threshold
+2. Alpha Threshold
-4. Reserve Funds Raised
+3. Reserve Funds Raised
-5. Project Operating Funds Raised
+4. Project Operating Funds Raised
-6. Supply Tokens to Mint
+5. Supply Tokens to Mint
-7. Maximum Reserve Ratio
+6. Maximum Reserve Ratio
-8. Minimum Reserve Ratio
+7. Minimum Reserve Ratio
-9. Fund Fee
+8. Fund Fee
-10. Outcomes Payer's Commitment
+9. Outcomes Payer's Commitment

 ### Transitions out of Initilization Phase
 Initialization Threshold Triggering Event: The bond is launched and as long as funds are placed in the appropriate accounts as agreed upon, the funding threshold is met and the system will move from the Initialization Phase to the Execution Phase.
 If the funding threshold is not met, the system will move from the Initialization Phase to the Settlement Phase.